 Mankiw and Reis (2002) present a model that attempts to "correct" several implications of the new Keynesian Phillips curve that are both counterintuitive and counterfactual.
-Romer discusses the problem of inflation inertia at the end of Section 7.6.
+Romer discusses the problem of inflation inertia at the end of Section 6.12.
 However, this is only one of three problems that Mankiw and Reis discuss and try to solve in their paper.
-They also consider the counterfactual implication of some sticky-price models that a credible disinflation (reduction in inflation) can be expansionary and the existence of a discrepancy between the speed of adjustment of inflation to changes in monetary policy between the implications of sticky-price models and the empirical evidence.
+They also consider the counterfactual implication of some sticky-price models that a credible disinflation (reduction in inflation) can be expansionary and the discrepancy between the speed of adjustment of inflation to changes in monetary policy between the implications of sticky-price models and the empirical evidence.

 Laurence Ball (1994) looks carefully at the implications of a simple sticky-price model for sudden disinflations.
-Working with the Calvo model, he finds that while a credible deflation, in which the central bank lowers the money supply over time and prices must fall, leads to a recession, a credible disinflation, in which the central bank reduces the rate of growth of the money supply from a positive value to zero, leads not only to no recession but actually causes output to be above full employment.
+He finds that while a credible deflation, in which the central bank lowers the money supply over time and prices must fall, leads to the expected recession, a credible disinflation, in which the central bank reduces the rate of growth of the money supply from a positive value to zero, leads not only to no recession but actually causes output to be above full employment.